RafaySystems/terraform-provider-rafay/docs/resources/static_resource.md

 ***Optional***

 - `description` (String) Description of the variable
-- `sensitive` (Boolean) Determines whether the value is sensitive or not, accordingly applies encryption on it
+- `sensitive` (Boolean) Determines whether the value is sensitive or not, accordingly applies encryption on it.

 <a id="nestedblock--timeouts"></a>
 ### Nested Schema for `timeouts`